astraly-labs/Pragma/docs/using-empiric/consuming-data.md

 ### **Function:** `get_spot_median`

-This is the the simplest function that will aggregate all data into a median for a given spot pair ID.
+This is the simplest function that will aggregate all data into a median for a given spot pair ID.

 Inputs